krishnakalyan3/LPNorm/README.md

-# Regression on Lp norm in the context of Big Data
+# Regression on Lp-Norm

-This class was taught by (massimiliano.giacalone@unina.it)[Massimiliano Giacalone]
+This class was taught by [massimiliano.giacalone@unina.it](Massimiliano Giacalone)